Joplin Not Syncing: Quick Fixes to Resolve Sync Issues

 Joplin has become a favorite note-taking app for many people because it is open-source, private, and works across different devices.
 You can write notes, to-do lists, and even save web pages.
 One of Joplin’s best features is the ability to sync your notes across your phone, computer, and tablet.

 But sometimes, this syncing just stops working.
-If you’ve ever found yourself searching “Joplin not syncing,” you’re not alone.
+If you’ve ever found yourself searching “Joplin Not Syncing,” you’re not alone.
+This is a common hurdle, but it is one you can easily overcome by following the right troubleshooting steps.

 Sync issues are one of the most frustrating problems for Joplin users.
 You might make a note on your phone and never see it on your laptop.
 Or, you see error messages, missing notes, or even data conflicts.
 Why does this happen?